Regulations and Requirements Governing the Master's Degree

 Master's thesis research involving human subjects, animals, or biohazardous materials must be approved in advance by the applicable University compliance committee(s): Institutional Review Board (IRB), Institutional Animal Care and Use Committee (IACUC), Institutional Biosafety Committee (IBC) or an IRB, IACUC, or IBC that has been designated by the University as demonstrated by an approval letter, or written acknowledgement by the student and advisor that such research must be approved in advance by the committee(s) and that engaging in such research without such approval would constitute misconduct.

 After the subject and scope of the research have been determined, students formally apply for approval of the project.
-The student submits the Application for Approval of Subject of Thesis for the Master’s Degree for this purpose to the advisor and upon her/his approval to Office of Graduate Education for final approval.
+The student submits the Application for Approval of Subject of Thesis for the Master’s Degree for this purpose to the advisor and upon her/his approval to The Graduate School for final approval.

-Unless there is some reason to suggest reconsideration, the Office of Graduate Education files one copy of the approval in the student's record and transmits copies to the advisor/department and the student.
+Unless there is some reason to suggest reconsideration, The Graduate School files one copy of the approval in the student's record and transmits copies to the advisor/department and the student.

 Students include the research course or master's thesis course in their registered program for the session.
 Students in the sciences register for appropriate research courses (e.g., Atm 699, Bio 699, Chm 699T).
 Students in other fields register their thesis effort and credits under a standard, departmental 699 thesis course listing such as Ant 699, Tap 699, His 699, etc. The student registers in the research course or thesis course for an appropriate number of credits approved by the faculty for the project.
 Should work on a thesis continue beyond the term or terms wherein the approved credits have been registered for, subsequent registration may be in a thesis research continuation course 699C for one credit per term.

-The thesis should be prepared in the style appropriate to the discipline (e.g. APA, MLA, Turabian) and formatted as specified in the submittal guidelines from the Office of Graduate Education website.
+The thesis should be prepared in the style appropriate to the discipline (e.g. APA, MLA, Turabian) and formatted as specified in the submittal guidelines from The Graduate School website.

-Upon approval by the faculty of the final copy, the student shall submit the thesis to the Office of the Dean of Graduate Education (Office of Graduate Education) in digital format via the University's digital submission website for final acceptance by the Dean on behalf of the Graduate Academic Council.
-Additionally, the student or department must submit a completed and signed thesis approval form directly to the Office of Graduate Studies.
+Upon approval by the faculty of the final copy, the student shall submit the thesis to The Graduate School in digital format via the University's digital submission website for final acceptance by the Dean on behalf of the Graduate Academic Council.
+Additionally, the student or department must submit a completed and signed thesis approval form directly to The Graduate School.

-Unless the thesis is unacceptable to the Office of the Dean of Graduate Education (in which case the staff notifies the student and the department), the Dean authorizes the Registrar to assign the appropriate grade and credits to the student's record.
+Unless the thesis is unacceptable to The Graduate School (in which case the staff notifies the student and the department), the Dean authorizes the Registrar to assign the appropriate grade and credits to the student's record.
 Subsequently the Dean's Office transmits the thesis to UMI/Proquest for publication purposes.

-Theses which have been approved should be transmitted to the Dean of Graduate Education by May 1 for degrees to be conferred in May, by December 1 for degrees to be conferred in December, and by August 1 for degrees to be conferred in August.
+Theses which have been approved should be transmitted to the Dean of The Graduate School by the last day of Winter session courses for degrees to be conferred in January, by May 1 for degrees to be conferred in May, by December 1 for degrees to be conferred in December, and by August 1 for degrees to be conferred in August.